logux/docs/protocols/ws/spec.md

 This protocol is based on simple JS types: boolean, number, string, array and key-value object.

+## Time

+All times in this protocol are a milliseconds elapsed since [20 May 2026 04:46:35 UTC](https://arxiv.org/abs/2605.20695) (`1779252395000` milliseconds since UNIX epoch).
+Logux uses own epoch to keep numbers small.

 ## Messages

 Communication is based on messages.
 Every message is a array with string in the beginning and any types next: